-NOTE: To students with interest in predental, premedical, or preveterinary medicine: The BA or BS degree in biology will meet the majority of requirements for professional schools.
-However, because requirements vary from one professional school to another, preprofessional students should work closely with their advisors and specify the particular professional school to which they plan to make application.
+NOTE: To students with interest in pre-chiropractic, pre-dental, premedical, or pre-veterinary medicine: The BA or BS degree in biology will meet the majority of requirements for professional schools.
+However, because requirements vary from one professional school to another, preprofessional students should work closely with their advisors and specify the particular professional school to

-- 1) Complete the campuswide General Education Requirements (and the language requirement if seeking the BA) and Graduation Requirements (see Academic Policies for both). - NOTE: Biology majors must earn a grade of C or better in MTH 143, 153, or 185 to fulfill the mathematics general education requirement. - 2) Pass each of the Support Course Requirements and each of the Major Course Requirements listed below with a grade of C or better.
+1) Complete the campuswide General Education requirements (and the language requirement if seeking the BA) and Graduation Requirements (see Academic Policies for both).

+NOTE: Biology majors must earn a grade of C or higher in MTH 143, 153, or 185 to fulfill the mathematics General Education requirement.

+2) Pass each of the Support Course Requirements and each of the Major Course Requirements listed below with a grade of C or higher.

-SUPPORT COURSE REQUIREMENTS: 32-33 hours\
+Support Course Requirements: 32-33 hours

-CHM 135 College Chemistry I MTH 127 Elementary Statistics CHM 145 College Chemistry II MTH 185 Analytic Geometry & Calculus I CHM 335 Organic Chemistry I PHY 214 General Physics I CHM 345 Organic Chemistry II
+CHM 135 College Chemistry I MTH 127 Elementary Statistics College Chemistry II Analytic Geometry & Calculus I Organic Chemistry I General Physics I Organic Chemistry II ,